 Just do it!

-I was observing my nephew play Minecraft and was amazed not only by how he knew how to navigate the game, but at how he used so many hacks and shortcuts.
+I was observing my nephew play Minecraft the other day and was amazed not only by how he intuitively knew how to navigate the game, but at how he used so many hacks and shortcuts.
 When I asked him how he learned these tricks, he told me that he watches YouTube tutorials and subscribes to online gamers’ channels.
 He also joined an online group of Minecraft afficionados where he asks questions and shares what he knows to help improve everyone’s game.

 Today’s learners do not depend only on traditional sources of information.
 They explore online resources and communities of learning such as social media/special interest groups, blogs, MOOCs (massive open online courses), personal learning networks (PLN), and others.
 They seek information actively and share what they know generously.
 Nowadays, there is nothing you can’t DIY (do-it-yourself) as long as you’re curious and willing to learn.